nnellans/ado-pipelines-guide/README.md

     workspace:
       clean: string # what to clean up before the job runs. accepts only outputs, resources, or all
     container: containerReference # container to run this job inside
-    services: { string: string | container } # container resources to run as a service container
+    services: containerReference # service container(s) to use
-    uses: # Any resources (repos or pools) required by this job that are not already referenced
+    uses: # any resources (repos or pools) required by this job that are not already referenced
-      repositories: [ string ] # Repository references to Azure Git repositories
+      repositories: # Repository references to Azure Git repositories
-      pools: [ string ] # Pool names, typically when using a matrix strategy for the job
+      pools: # Pool names, typically when using a matrix strategy for the job
     templateContext:  # additional Job-related info you can pass into an extended template
     # option 1 - parallel strategy (aka slicing): duplicate a job and run the copies in parallel. the tasks in the should understand they are being run in parallel
     strategy: # optional